 We spoke to Deepak, who has always been a big part of the film and TV industry.
 “From the main characters to the chowkidaar, we have designed the wardrobe for everyone,” he told us.

-Deepak has previously styled various large scale projects, such as Dobara Phir Se, as well as music videos for Hadiqa Kiani, Junoon, Vital Signs and more.
+Deepak has previously styled various large scale projects, such as the lovely mehndi sequence in Dobara Phir Se, as well as music videos for Hadiqa Kiani, Junoon, Vital Signs and more.
 “How big the star is doesn’t matter; Asad ul Haq and Mehreen Jabbar’s films had the biggest stars, it’s all about marketing,” Deepak replied, when we asked him if a star cast is essential for a successful project when it comes to styling.
 “Our film industry is quite different, we have stars from the small screen who then become big screen stars.
 Our film industry creates new stars, so the cast doesn’t matter.”

 “Punjab Nahi Jaungi is a massive film, we are the creative stylists for a variety of characters and it has been a really exciting project, however music videos are the best to style,” Deepak added, speaking of the impact of a music video and how important the look of a musician is.